Home Practice, Projects & ((( Due Dates )))

 ((( N O V E M B E R )))

 We are all indigenous to someplace – some of us are less removed from our ancestral lands, some much farther removed.
 Many people living on this continent have ancestors indigenous to several places.
-This projects encourages you to look deeply into one segment of traditional medicine within your ancestral lineage and share your findings of cultural healing practices in a 2-5 page composition.
+This projects encourages you to look deeply into one segment of traditional medicine within your ancestral lineage and share your findings of cultural healing practices in a 2-5 page reflection.

 ((( D E C E M B E R )))